Woman Pulls Gun In Wal-Mart Fight Over Back-To-School Item

 — David Komer (@DavidKomer_Fox2) August 30, 2017

 As customers ran, the woman pointed the gun at the two women, accusing them of attacking her daughter.
-Police were called and discovered the woman has a permit to carry the firearm.
+The police were called and discovered the woman has a permit to carry the firearm.
 No charges were filed at the scene.
 Police interviewed several witnesses and are also reviewing security footage with prosecutors.

 Investigators say their job now is to determine who the aggressors were in the fight and if the woman pulled the gun in self-defense.